aimansae/my-chalet/README.md

 ### Homepage
 The home page contains a small description specifying the purpose of the site and presents appealing images showing all the 6 Chalets that were chosen as the best ones.
-The user can click on button 'Reserve' an will be directed to another page showing more details regarding the selected chalet.
+The user can click on button 'Reserve' and will be directed to another page showing more details regarding the selected chalet.

 ![Homepage](readme/homepage-description.png)
 ![Chalet-list](readme/chalet-list.png)

 ### Description Page
-Once the user clicks on the desired chalet, a new page opens showing a detailed description and services the chalet offers, alonside with the price and a button to send a reservation request.
+Once the user clicks on the desired chalet, a new page opens showing a detailed description and services the chalet offers, alongside with the price and a button to send a reservation request.
 ![Chalet-detail1](readme/chalet-detail1.png)
 ![Chalet-detail2](readme/chalet-detail2.png)

 ### Reservation page

 The reservation page form requires the user to insert their details and the date desired so that they can submit the request for reservation.
-For future feaures, the calendar will show the available dates and anfter sending the request a confirmation email will be sent to the user, providing a better user experience.
+For future features, the calendar will show the available dates and after sending the request a confirmation email will be sent to the user, providing a better user experience.

 ![reservation-form](readme/reservation-form.png)